-Section 5: Progress against Medium Term Objectives and Key Actions
+Section 5: Progress against Medium Term Objectives and Key Actions longer required due to changes in circumstances.
+The action that is delayed (

 Progress has been monitored against the sub-actions supporting the Key Actions contained in the Adult Social Care, Health & Housing Service Plan for 2014 - 15.
 This contains 64 detailed actions in support of 6 Medium Term Objectives.
 Annex A provides detailed information on progress against each of these actions.